 Pyro5 is the current version of Pyro.
 Pyro4 is the predecessor that only gets important bugfixes and security fixes, but is otherwise no longer being improved.
 New code should use Pyro5 if at all possible.

-- written in 100% Python so extremely portable, runs on Python 3.5 and newer, and Pypy3
+- written in 100% Python so extremely portable, supported on Python 3.6 and newer, and Pypy3

 - works between different system architectures and operating systems.